 The following strategies guide our advice to clients and are reflected in the positioning of the Founders Fund.

-Like we’ve done in the Founders Fund, we suggest investors stick close to their long-term target of stocks and bonds.
-This may require some rebalancing given the rebound in equity markets.
+Despite the current excitement around stocks, we suggest investors rebalance to their long-term targets given the strong performance in equity markets through the second half of 2025.
 Investors drawing from their portfolio, including those enrolled in the Steadyhand Retirement Withdrawal Program, should top up their spending reserve.
-We recommend investors have two years' worth of expenses set aside in the reserve (please contact us if you’d like to learn more about the program).
+We recommend that investors have two years' worth of expenses set aside in the reserve (please contact us if you’d like to learn more about the program).

 Bonds

-In the Founders Fund, we’re at our target weight in bonds (35%).
-We continue to hold an above-target weighting in cash (7%), which provides some defence and gives the fund liquidity.
-Much of the cash is invested in short-term investments such as T-Bills, which are currently yielding approximately 2.5%.
+In the Founders Fund, we’re slightly below our target weight in bonds.
+We continue to hold an above-target weighting in cash (9%), which provides both defence and liquidity.
+Most of the cash is invested in short-term money market instruments, which are currently yielding approximately 2.7%, pre-fee (as of December 31, 2025).

 Stocks

 The Founders Fund does not own the market.
-It owns a diversified mix of stocks that are profitable and are trading at better valuations than many areas of the market.
+It owns a diversified mix of stocks that are profitable and trading at better valuations than many areas of the market, but is not immune to bouts of market turbulence.